feature-engine/feature_engine/docs/user_guide/imputation/CategoricalImputer.rst

 .. _categorical_imputer:

+.. currentmodule:: feature_engine.imputation

 CategoricalImputer
 ==================

-The CategoricalImputer() replaces missing data in categorical variables with an arbitrary value, like the string 'Missing' or by the most frequent category.
+The :class:`CategoricalImputer()` replaces missing data in categorical variables with an arbitrary value, like the string 'Missing' or by the most frequent category.

 Below a code example using the House Prices Dataset (more details about the dataset